Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 The Tesco app is also a major hit and a go-to for customers for direct purchases and payments.
 The app launched a stand-out feature in 2020 that created a lot of buzz.
 They introduced the option for customers to shop in-store by simply scanning the products as they shop, through the app.
 Once done, the customers can simply checkout via self-service or cashier counters.
 And make the payment through the mode of their choice.
 This proved to be extremely convenient and quick since people did not have to wait in queues to await their turn.

-Along with the many strengths and advantages that we looked at, Tesco also has a number of weaknesses and threats.
+Along with the many strengths and advantages that we looked at, Tesco also has several weaknesses and threats.
 This is why we also conducted a SWOT analysis of the company.

 Conclusion